• Skip to main content

 March 9, 2018 by Morgan Jeter

 When Barbara Leach’s phone rings, she never knows what the need will be on the other end.
-Barbara manages the toll-free Information and Referral line at Access Family Support (800.852.0042), […]
+Barbara manages the toll-free Information and Referral line at Access Family Support (800.852.0042), responding to parents and service providers calling with all kinds of questions related to families with children who have special needs.
+A grandmother wonders if […]

 Answering the Call